Ultra-High Dimensional Sparse Representations with Binarization for Efficient Text Retrieval: Sparsified and Bucketized Embeddings

 \subsection{Design Objectives}

-Our goal is to build an efficient first-stage neural ranker without relying on an additional efficiency-enhancing device like ANN \cite{8733051}, which is external to the retrieval model.
-To achieve this, we posit that it is crucial to represent the distinct textual signals in the embeddings for discriminative processing for IR.
-By doing go, we hope to achieve the effect of adding symbol-like characteristics to the neural approaches.
+Our goal is to build an efficient neural ranker without relying on external efficiency-enhancing measures like Approximate Nearest Neighbor (ANN) \cite{8733051,jegou2010product}.
+We posit that it is crucial to represent the distinct textual signals in the embeddings for enhanced discriminative power, thereby achieving the effect of symbol-like characteristics with neural approaches.

-As such, our design for embeddings is guided by the lessons learned from the benefits and problems of the low-dimensional dense representations (e.g., BERT embedding \cite{devlin2019bert}).
-While welcoming the contextualized language modeling capabilities of recent developments in transformer architectures, we note the shortcomings of the embedding representations for IR: 1) All the dimensions must always be accessed during document-query matching; 2) Dimensions are so highly overloaded and polysemous that they hardly serve as useful discriminators (e.g., \cite{arora-etal-2018-linear}); 3) As a corollary, various linguistic properties or semantics are entangled.
-In order to circumvent the problems, we attempt to enforce the following properties for desirable representations:
+Despite the contextualized language modeling capabilities of the recent transformer architectures, we note the shortcomings of the low-dimensional dense representations for IR: 1) All the dimensions must always be accessed during document-query matching; 2) Dimensions are highly overloaded and polysemous that they hardly serve as useful discriminators (e.g., \citealp{arora-etal-2018-linear,reimers2020curse}); 3) Various linguistic properties are entangled or under-represented.